Patient Area

 Transplantation of the whole pancreas or isolated islets of Langerhans is an efficient way of treating type 1 diabetes.
 However, it is less frequently implemented due to its limitations such as donor shortage and lifelong immunosuppressive medication.

 Developing a vascularized, personalized and immune-protected bioartificial pancreas capable of transplantation into non-immunosuppressed persons with type 1 diabetes addresses all the issues mentioned.
-Thus, the aim of the VANGUARD project is to generate a bioartificial pancreas for treating type 1 diabetes without the requirement for lifelong antirejection medication.
+Thus, the aim of the VANGUARD project was to generate a bioartificial pancreas for treating type 1 diabetes without the requirement for lifelong antirejection medication.

-VANGUARD is a five-year research project primarily focused on advancing the generation of a bioartificial pancreas for persons with type 1 diabetes, progressing it through the preclinical development stage and moving it closer to market readiness as an Advanced Therapeutic Medicinal Product.
+VANGUARD was a five-year research project primarily focused on advancing the generation of a bioartificial pancreas for persons with type 1 diabetes, progressing it through the preclinical development stage and moving it closer to market readiness as an Advanced Therapeutic Medicinal Product.

 Follow-up research resulting from the VANGUARD project will drive the advancement of the bioartificial pancreas into the Clinical Trials phase over the next fifteen years.

 The timeline provided below illustrates an overview of clinical research stages involved in the development of the bioartificial pancreas.
-The timeline shows that the VANGUARD project aims to successfully complete the Preclinical Development stage and produce a cell therapy in the form of an Advanced Therapy Medicinal Product.
+The timeline shows that the VANGUARD project aimed to successfully complete the Preclinical Development stage and produce a cell therapy in the form of an Advanced Therapy Medicinal Product.

 Overall, the timeline from Preclinical Development to market launch typically spans between 10 to 15 years.
 However, developing an Advanced Therapy Medicinal Product like the bioartificial pancreas may require additional time due to associated legal and regulatory complexity of the procedure.